-Figure 2 shows a PAN vmr profile obtained on 21 October, 2003, over Eastern Africa (top left) and another profile from the same orbit obtained above northern midlatitudes (top right).
-Over East Africa PAN amounts as high as 700 pptv were detected at the lowermost height usable for retrieval at this geolocation (11 km, due to clouds).
-Towards higher altitudes PAN decreases to 100 pptv at the tropopause (17 km) and to 50 pptv at 20 km.
-The midlatitude profile exhibits ~175 pptv of PAN in the troposphere, a rapid decrease at the tropopause and also values around 50 pptv in the lowermost stratosphere.
-The corresponding averaging kernels (middle panels) indicate, that at the tropical geolocation a PAN signal is obtainable between 11 and 23 km and at the midlatitude geolocation between 5 and 23 km.
-The calculated number of degrees of freedom is 2.4 and and 4.6, respectively, and the height resolution is 3.5-6 km (degrading with altitude).
+Figure 2 shows a PAN profile obtained on 21 October, 2003, over Eastern Africa (top left) and another profile from the same orbit obtained above northern midlatitudes (top right).
+Over East Africa a PAN volume mixing ratio (vmr) as high as 700 pptv was detected at the lowermost height useable for retrieval at this geolocation (11 km, due to clouds).
+Towards higher altitudes PAN decreases to 65 pptv at the tropopause (17 km) and to 50 pptv at 20 km.
+The midlatitude profile exhibits PAN values of \sim 175 pptv in the troposphere, a rapid decrease at the tropopause and also values around 50 pptv in the lowermost stratosphere.
+The corresponding averaging kernels (middle panels) indicate, that at the tropical geolocation a PAN signal is obtainable between 11 and 23 km and at the midlatitude geolocation, which is not contaminated by clouds, between 5 and 23 km.
+The calculated number of degrees of freedom is 2.4 for the tropical and 4.6 for the midlatitude geolocation.
+The higher midlatitude value is due to higher temperatures between 11 and 25 km and further extension of the scan into the troposphere.
+In both cases the height resolution is 3.5-6 km (degrading with altitude).
 The averaging kernels show that the PAN amounts retrieved in the lowermost stratosphere have a certain tropospheric contribution.
 Nevertheless, these PAN values are in good agreement with PAN amounts reported by Singh et al. (2000b) for the lower stratosphere above the Northern Atlantic (solid red squares).